ibexa/documentation-developer/docs/guide/controllers.md

 ### Using QueryTypes from PHP code

-All QueryTypes are registered in the QueryType registry, which is a Symfony Service injectable as `ezpublish.query_type.registry`:
+All QueryTypes are registered in the QueryType registry, which is a Symfony Service injectable as `ezplatform.query_type.registry`:

 ``` yaml
 services: